deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18362/index.md

 ![](charts/charts_13_0.png)

-> 🔼 The t-SNE plot visualizes the closeness of image and text embeddings generated by Standard FT and WAFFLE-attn, revealing that WAFFLE-attn better aligns image and text features.
+> 🔼 The t-SNE plots visualize the relationship between image and text embeddings generated by Standard FT and WAFFLE-attn, revealing how WAFFLE-attn better aligns these modalities.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: t-SNE plots of the text and image embeddings, computed by Moondream2 fine-tuned with Standard FT and WAFFLE-attn.